Breast cancer treatments are always evolving and improving.

 It’s for use in adults who have had at least two other treatments for HER2-positive cancer.

 Nerlynx is a tyrosine kinase inhibitor.
-This is a class of drugs that works by stopping the abnormal cell proliferation in HER2-positive breast cancer cells.
+This is a class of drugs that works by stopping abnormal cells from proliferating in HER2-positive breast cancer cells.

 Tukysa (tucatinib) was approved by the FDA in